ruchir594/NatOS/ActionsA/README.md

 It is a 2 pass system.

-1. Uses a NLTK based approach to pattern matching.
+\1.
+Uses a NLTK based approach to pattern matching.

-a Pattern between asterisk 1. \*super\* or 2. \*super duper\* is matched.
+a Pattern between asterisk 1. \*super car\* or 2. \*amazing\* is matched.

-Strings "Ferrari builds Supercars" will be matched with first pattern, and a string  "Game of Thrones is Super Duper good" will be matched with both patterns.
+Strings "Ferrari builds Super cars" will be matched with first pattern, and a string  "Game of Thrones is amazing" will be matched with both patterns.

+\2.
+Uses a modification of NLTK chat util to match broken patterns.

+Broken Patters are defined as a mixure of two patters.
+Let us say you want to match two substring \*super car\* and \*amazing\*.
+A pattern separated by '\_' (underscore) will allow you to do that.
+A Pattern \*super car_amazing\* will yield such results.

+A string "Pagani makes more than super cars and they are amazing!" will be matched with above Pattern.

+It is important to note than Patterns are evaluated in linear order.

+-- Our heavily Modified NLTK Chat Util is at ActionsA/nlg/nltk_chat_util.py.
+Other Class and Methods used are from standard NLTK and does require that.